deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 2. Attach a second interface of your choice via the webinterface (OpenStack Dashboard)

-3. Check the interface name of the second interface, usually it should be 'ens6' but can also be 'ens4' with the following command:
+3. Check the interface name of the second interface, usually it should be 'ens6' but can also be 'ens4' so please check for the name, with the following command:
 <pre>ip a</pre>

 The output should look be similar to the following: